-Orion Health Rhapsody Integration Engine achieves rapid interoperability between healthcare systems, enabling connected solutions in less time and at a lower cost.
+Orion Health Rhapsody Integration Engine achieves rapid and scalable interoperability within complex healthcare environments by connecting systems seamlessly, in less time, and at a lower cost.

 Benefits of Rhapsody